theochem/horton/doc/dev_contributors.rst

 <http://molmod.ugent.be/>`_.

 The following people from the `Ayers group
-<http://www.chemistry.mcmaster.ca/ayers/>`_ have contributed patches to the
+<http://www.chemistry.mcmaster.ca/ayers/>`_ and the `Center for Molecular
-public version of Horton:
+Modeling <http://molmod.ugent.be/>`_ have contributed patches to the public version of Horton:

 * Ali Malek
 * Cristina González
 * Farnaz H. Zadeh
 * Matthew Chan
 * Peter A. Limacher
+* Steven Vandenrbande